parmsam/arrr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of arrr is to turn English into Pirate Speak.
+The goal of arrr is to turn English into Pirate Speak for Arrr 😄.

 ## Installation